Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 ### Serverless configuration

-When we create a handler, we're telling serverless to create a new Lambda function for us in AWS.
-If we configure it correctly, that function will have access to things like our postgres database, which itself is hosted on AWS.
-Here's one existing handler configuration, found in `/services/app-api/serverless.yml`.
+Here is an example of serverless configuration for a Lambda that handles an api request, found in `/services/app-api/serverless.yml`.

 ```yaml
 reports: